 In both cases, having a look at the overall industry landscape would be helpful to decide who to work with.

 1- Understand self-service chatbot provider (chatbot platform) landscape

 So you believe you or your team can tackle chatbot programming.
-You are probably right, chatbot development tools are so advanced that you can really build an OK chatbot in a couple hours.
+You are probably right, chatbot development tools are so advanced that you can really build an OK chatbot in a couple of hours.
 Let’s look at your options:

 Google, Amazon, Microsoft, IBM, Facebook all want to help you build the next greatest bot.
 Having won Jeopardy in 2010, IBM Watson is one of the pioneers in the field.
 However today AI is on the agenda of all tech giants.
 Their solutions have a supporting community and a small army of developers so you won’t need to worry about developing on a platform that can suddenly be deserted.

 On top of already familiar names, relatively new companies are also part of tech giants thanks to recent acquisitions.
 For example, dialogflow (previously api.ai) is part of Google.
 Google’s Dialogflow is a chatbot development platform that can be used in designing conversational AI interactions such as chatbot, voice assistant, and virtual assistants, which are integrated with different conversational platforms, especially Google Assistant.

 Startups are trying various approaches to innovate in this emerging market.
 For example, graphical user interfaces and even bots to build bots are offered to facilitate bot development.

 See all chatbot platforms in one neat table